What is Connect Care?

 What do I do if I have trouble connecting?

 We recommend always testing your computer before you connect if you are accessing from a PC or laptop.
-Our 24/7 help desk can assist with connectivity challenges and can be reached at 1-800-442-5502, option 2.
-You can also email us with less urgent questions at email@example.com.
+Our 24/7 help desk can assist with connectivity challenges and can be reached at the number at the top of this page.
+You can also email us with less urgent questions at email@example.com

 Can I use Connect Care for my child?